dubinc/dub-ios/README.md

 <!-- Start Summary [summary] -->

-Dub is the modern link attribution platform for short links, conversion tracking, and affiliate programs.
+[Dub](http://dub.co/) is the modern link attribution platform for short links, conversion tracking, and affiliate programs.

 The Dub iOS SDK is a client side library built in Swift for both UIKit and SwiftUI.

-It enables open tracking for deep links and deferred deep links as well as conversion tracking for sale and lead events.
+It enables open tracking for regular/[deferred deep links](https://dub.co/docs/concepts/deep-links/deferred-deep-linking) as well as [tracking lead and sale conversion events](https://dub.co/docs/concepts/deep-links/attribution).

 Learn more about the Dub iOS SDK in the [official documentation](https://dub.co/docs/sdks/client-side-mobile/installation-guides/swift).

 <!-- End Summary [summary] -->